List of Night Gallery episodes

 The horror anthology series Night Gallery began on December 16, 1970 (after the television pilot for the series was aired on November 8, 1969) and ended on May 27, 1973, with three seasons and 43 episodes.
 It was created by Rod Serling and broadcast on NBC.
 This list does not include the 25 episodes of The Sixth Sense which were edited into Night Gallery for syndication.

 Series overview

 Episodes

 Most episodes include multiple story segments.

 Pilot: 1969

 Season 1: 1970–71

-Season 1 episodes are 60 minute time slot.
+Season 1 episodes are approximately 60 minutes in length.

 Season 2: 1971–72

-Season 2 episodes are 60 minute time slot.
+Season 2 episodes are approximately 60 minutes in length.

 Season 3: 1972–73

-Season 3 changed to a 30 minute format.
-Previously, Night Gallery was a 60 minute program.
+Season 3 changed to a 30-minute format.
+Previously, Night Gallery was a 60-minute program.

 Syndication-only segments

 These segments were produced for season 2 but were not aired during the original broadcast run.

 Unproduced scripts

 Throughout the run of the series, several scripts and stories (most of which were written or adapted by Serling) were considered and were either rejected or left unproduced for various reasons.